John Bannon: Early life

-Bannon was born in Bendigo, and attended East Adelaide Primary School and St Peter's College in Adelaide.
+Bannon was born in Bendigo.
+His father was prize-winning artist Charles Bannon.
+He attended East Adelaide Primary School and St Peter's College in Adelaide, where his father taught art, and was awarded the Tennyson Medal in 1961.
 He completed degrees in Arts and Law at the University of Adelaide.
 While at university, he was co-editor of the student newspaper On Dit along with Ken Scott and Jacqui Dibden in 1964.
 He was president of the Adelaide University Student Representative Council in 1966–67, president of the Adelaide University Union in 1969–1971 and president of the National Union of Australian University Students in 1968.
 Following the completion of his studies, he was an advisor to various governments, including Whitlam's.

 Political career

 He was elected to Ross Smith in the South Australian House of Assembly at the 1977 election and promoted to cabinet within a year.
 Following the resignation of Premier Don Dunstan and Labor's loss in the 1979 election, Bannon was elected to the Labor leadership.
 Despite factional struggles within Labor, the Tonkin Liberal government oversaw the economy suffer through the early 1980s recession.
 After just one term, Bannon managed to return Labor to government at the 1982 election with a 5.9 percent two-party swing but only a one-seat majority.

 While there had been a stream of social reform during Don Dunstan's 1970-79 premiership, Bannon's priorities were oriented in economics.
 Bannon government achievements include the Olympic Dam copper and uranium mine, the submarine project, the defence industry, the Hyatt and Adelaide Casino complex, conversion of part of the Adelaide railway station into the Adelaide Convention Centre, construction of the O-Bahn Busway from 1983 to the 1986 to 1989 planning and construction of the Tea Tree Gully O-Bahn extension, and the Formula One Grand Prix.
 The government also sold land reserved for freeways under the MATS plan.
 Poker machines were introduced in South Australia, a decision Bannon would come to regret decades later.
 Other measures were introduced such as action to prevent destruction of vegetation and urban renewal programmes to invigorate some of the declining inner suburbs in Adelaide.